SAILING INSTRUCTIONS

 8. START PROCEDURE

-There will be a countdown on VHF channel 72 from 10 seconds before the start
+There will be a countdown on VHF channel 72 from 10 seconds before the start.

-Applies to all starts.
+The above applies to all starts.
 In case of discrepancy between the VHF information and

-the starting flags, the flags shall apply.
+the starting flags, of VHF failure, the flags shall apply.
+Each start notified on VHF channel 72

-1. start: Keelboats Mini
+- start: Keelboats Mini

 09.55 – Warning signal: Display of pennant 1 + 1 sound